Teaching and Research Interests

 Education

 - Ph.D.
-(1983) Geological Sciences, Albany State
+(1983), Geological Sciences, Albany State

 - M.S.
-(1977) Geological Sciences, Virginia Tech
+(1977), Geological Sciences, Virginia Tech

 - B.S.
-(1974) Geology, Birmingham-Southern College
+(1974), Geology, Birmingham-Southern College

 Profile

 My long-term research interests include the tectonics and regional geology of the Southern Appalachian Mountains, particularly within the eastern crystalline core of the chain.
 Numerous embedded orogen-parallel ductile shear zones in this area contain kinematic indicators for strike- or oblique-slip during mid- to late-Paleozoic deformation that is more characteristically compressional in the western part of the mountain belt.
-In addition to the Paleozoic kinematic significance of these structures, many shear zones also were reactivated to nucleate Mesozoic rift basins.
+In addition to the Paleozoic kinematic significance of these structures, many shear zones were also reactivated to nucleate Mesozoic rift basins.
 I have continued to evaluate all of these relationships in field sites throughout North Carolina and Virginia.